 Future Outlook on “The World in 2050” Initiative (TWI2050)

 In October 1972 at the height of the Cold War, the International Institute for Applied Systems Analysis (IIASA) was founded as an international research organisation conducting policy-oriented research.
 The IIASA project was to use scientific cooperation to build bridges across the Cold War divide and to research common mature society problems.
 Both East and West blocs left their political positions, and joined together to establish an independent (non-governmental) based International Research Institute.

 After the ease of strained relationship between East and West, IIASA started to focus its research on solving global scale problems mainly in the field of systems analysis.
 IIASA has become one of the world’s leading international research institutes, with specialists like recipients of the Nobel Prize as well as IPCC lead authors.
 In recent years, developing countries have joined IIASA, and now the main issues of research are shifting from East-West problems to North-South problems (poverty, food, equality, etc.)

-Austria, Brazil, China, Egypt, Finland, Germany, India, Indonesia, Iran, Israel, Japan, Republic of Korea, Malaysia, Mexico, Norway, Russian Federation, South Africa, Sweden, Ukraine, United Kingdom, United States of America, Vietnam (Total of 19 countries), Sub-Saharan Africa Region (1 region consisting of 17 countries: Botswana, Burkina Faso, Côte d’Ivoire, Ethiopia, Ghana, Kenya, Malawi, Namibia, Nigeria, Mozambique, Rwanda, Senegal, South Africa, Tanzania, Uganda, Zambia, Zimbabwe)
+Austria, China, Egypt, Finland, Germany, India, Indonesia, Iran, Israel, Japan, Republic of Korea, Slovak Republic, Norway, Russian Federation, Sweden, Ukraine, United Kingdom, United States of America, Vietnam (Total of 19 countries), Sub-Saharan Africa Region (1 region consisting of 17 countries: Botswana, Burkina Faso, Côte d’Ivoire, Ethiopia, Ghana, Kenya, Malawi, Namibia, Nigeria, Mozambique, Rwanda, Senegal, South Africa, Tanzania, Uganda, Zambia, Zimbabwe)

-Currently IIASA research is based on three Global Problem Areas and nine Programmes.
+Currently IIASA research is based on six programmes